IDATA2503-Mobile-Applikasjoner/aksje_app/README.md

 ## User Guide
 * You can see the user gide at the wiki using this link
 * https://github.com/IDATA2503-Mobile-Applikasjoner/aksje_app/wiki/User-Guide

+## Sprint reports
+To view our development process you can visit our wiki: [Sprint reports](https://github.com/IDATA2503-Mobile-Applikasjoner/aksje_app/wiki/Sprints)

 ## Specifications